cschlay/qbe-gradu/README.md

 # QBE for Graph Database

-QBE query language for my Master's Thesis.
+This repository contains a prototype of QBE query language for my Master's Thesis.
+The implementation uses Java and Neo4j graph database.

+The syntax is based on the original version [_Query by Example_](https://dl.acm.org/doi/10.1145/1499949.1500034) query language suggested by Moshé M. Zloof.

 ## Installation

-You must use _Java 11_ as Neo4j embedded doesn't allow other versions.
+_Java 11_ is needed as [_Neo4j embedded_](https://neo4j.com/docs/java-reference/current/java-embedded/) does not support other versions.
-The project is developed using Amazon Corretto.
+The project was developed using Amazon Corretto.

 ```shell
 # Install the dependencies